hazelcast/hazelcast/docs/design/sql/14-keyed-watermark-support.md

    require a strict monotonicity, because it's a waste of resources to emit a WM with the same value twice.
 Violation will cause a job failure.

-2. **No overtaking** (conventional rule): an input item that is not late, should not be late on the processor output
+2. **No overtaking** (conventional rule): an input item that is not late on input, should not be late on the processor output

 3. **No unnecessary latency** (conventional rule): The processor should emit the WM as soon as it knows that no item that would be late will follow.

 Only the 1st rule is a requirement.
-The other are conventions and the processors can break them. `AbstractProcessor` implements them for simple processors that forward WMs immediately.
+The other are conventions and the processors can break them, but there's currently no such processor in Jet.
+`AbstractProcessor` implements the case for simple processors that forward WMs immediately.

 ### Extending the behavior for multiple keys